mlalandag/Tennis/README.md

 ## Files

 - agent.py: Contains the agent who interacts with the environment and is used to train the model.
+- multi_agent: Instantiates the two agents and implement the step and act methods.
 - model.py: Contains the Neural Networks implemented in Pytorch that is used to pick the actions and evaluate them.
 - replay_buffer.py: Helper class to implement the Esperience Replay algorithm.
-- OUNoise.py: Helper Class to implement the addition of some noise to the actions chosen by the agent
+- OUNoise.py: Helper Class to implement the addition of some noise to the actions chosen by the agents
-- agent_training.py: Process that delivers the trained model.
+- agents_training.py: Process that delivers the trained model.
-- agent_testing.py: Execution of some episodes with the agent using the trained model.
+- agents_testing.py: Execution of some episodes with the agent using the trained model.

 ## Training

  - Go to the root folder of the repo and run:

- 	`python agent_training.py`
+ 	`python agents_training.py`

  - When the score reaches the value +13 it will stop and save the model weights to the file .